- Vacancies New

 INTERNATIONAL LAW FIRMS*

-Headquartered in Washington DC, international law firm Covington & Burling has extensive experience of handling matters in Ukraine and for Ukrainian entities, including notable experience with claims arising from Russia’s unlawful conduct relating to Crimea.
-The firm is known for its unrivalled experience in investor-state arbitration.
-In particular, the team acts for Naftogaz of Ukraine in a USD 5 billion investment claim against the Russian Federation under the Ukraine—Russia BIT over Russia’s expropriation of Naftogaz’s assets in Crimea, also acting for several other Ukrainian investors in disputes under the Ukraine-Russia BIT.
+Headquartered in Washington DC, international law firm Covington & Burling has extensive experience of handling matters in Ukraine and for Ukrainian entities, including a number of investor-state arbitrations.
+In particular, the team acts for Naftogaz of Ukraine in a USD 5 billion investment claim against the Russian Federation under the Ukraine-Russia BIT for Russia’s expropriation of Naftogaz’s assets in Crimea, also acting for several other Ukrainian investors in disputes under the Ukraine-Russia BIT.
 For example, the firm represented DTEK Krymenergo on claims valued at over USD 500 million against the Russian Federation for the expropriation of its energy supply and distribution business in Crimea.
-Another core competence to note is public international law disputes, representing the Ministry of Foreign Affairs of Ukraine before the International Court of Justice in its case against the Russian Federation to hold Russia accountable for its violations of international law in Crimea and Eastern Ukraine under the Convention for the Elimination of All Forms of Racial Discrimination and the International Convention for the Suppression of the Financing of Terrorism.
+Another core competence to note is public international law disputes.
+The team represents the Ministry of Foreign Affairs of Ukraine before the International Court of Justice in its case against the Russian Federation to hold Russia accountable for its violations of international law in Crimea and eastern Ukraine under the Convention for the Elimination of All Forms of Racial Discrimination and the International Convention for the Suppression of the Financing of Terrorism.
 The firm also acts for the government of Ukraine in two sea law sea cases under the UN Convention on the Law of the Sea (UNCLOS) in the Black Sea, the Sea of Azov and the Kerch Strait.
 Other core competences include international commercial arbitration and white-collar investigations.
-Washington-based partner Marne Cheek is head of the desk.
-The key partners are Jonathan Gimblett, Craig Pollack and Jeremy Wilson (London), David Zionts and Nikhil Gore (Washington DC), David Pinsky and Erin Thomas (New York).
+Washington-based partner Marne Cheek heads the desk.
+The key partners are Jonathan Gimblett, Gregory Lascelles, Craig Pollack and Jeremy Wilson (London), David Zionts and Nikhil Gore (Washington DC), David Pinsky and Erin Thomas (New York).

 Eversheds Sutherland provides legal services related to protecting the interests of Naftogaz of Ukraine in foreign jurisdictions (including foreign state authorities, organizations, institutions, foreign courts, foreign financial institutions, before other entities and individuals) in all respects related to the execution of an arbitral award in favor of Italia Ukraina Gas S.p.A.
 (IUGAS), and potential arbitration proceedings upon a potential claim from IUGAS (or its successors) at the Arbitration Institute of the Stockholm Chamber of Commerce.

-International law firm Hogan Lovells is known for its solid track record in handling complex, high-stake litigation and arbitration proceedings related to Ukraine.
+Hogan Lovells has a consistent presence in complex, high-stake litigation and arbitration proceedings related to Ukraine.
 The firm’s international arbitration team is experienced in both investment treaty and commercial arbitration cases.
-In particular, the firm is enlisted by Ukrainian businessmen for representation in shareholder disputes, and also acts for Ukrainian corporations in arbitration regarding breach of English law facility agreements.
-The team is based in London, and includes partners Michael Davison, Kieron O’Callaghan, Markus Burgstaller, Ben Hornan.
+In particular, the firm is enlisted by Ukrainian high-wealth individuals for representation in shareholder disputes, and also acts for Ukrainian corporations in arbitration regarding breach of English law facility agreements.
+The team is based in London, and includes partners Michael Davison, Alex Sciannaca, Ben Hornan.

-Holland & Knight acted as a legal counsel to the Ministry of Justice of Ukraine in the Oksana Baiul vs. Joseph Lemire, Olympic Champions LTD (Delaware), Olympic Champions LTD (BVI), State of Ukraine and Does case; as well as in the Universal Trading & Investment Co., Inc. and Foundation Honesty International, Inc. vs. the State of Ukraine, the Ministry of Justice of Ukraine and the Prosecutor-General’s Office of Ukraine case.
+Holland & Knight acted as a legal counsel to the Ministry of Justice of Ukraine in the Oksana Baiul vs. Joseph Lemire, Olympic Champions LTD (Delaware), Olympic Champions Ltd (BVI), State of Ukraine and Does case.
+The firm was also hired as Ukrainian legal counsel in the Mykola Ivanenko and others vs. Ukraine case.

-Latham & Watkins (London) is legal counsel to Ukraine in the Littop Enterprises Limited, Bridgemont Ventures Limited and Bordo Management Limited vs. Ukraine case at the Energy Charter investment arbitration under the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce, in which the claim was USD 6.1 billion.
+Latham & Watkins (London) is legal counsel to the State of Ukraine in the Littop Enterprises Limited, Bridgemont Ventures Limited and Bordo Management Limited vs. Ukraine case at the Energy Charter investment arbitration under the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce, in which the claim was USD 6.1 billion.
 The firm also represents Ukraine’s interests in the Gilward Investments B.V. vs. Ukraine case ICSID investment arbitration initiated by a shareholder in Aerosvit, a Ukrainian partly state-owned airline company.
 The claim ran to USD 700 million.

-Wikborg Rein Advokatfirma AS (Norway) acted as a legal counsel to NJSC Naftogaz of Ukraine with regard to providing protection for the rights and interests of Ukraine during the settlement of the dispute between NJSC Naftogaz of Ukraine and PJSC Gazprom, and provided legal services related to the representation of Naftogaz in all relations with Italia Ukraina Gas S.r.l. (or its successors), including, but not limited to, the new arbitration proceedings on the claim of Italia Ukraina Gas S.r.l to NJSC Naftogaz of Ukraine and the enforcement of the arbitration award in favor of Italia Ukraina Gas S.p.a.
+Wikborg Rein Advokatfirma AS (Norway) acted as legal counsel to NJSC Naftogaz of Ukraine with regard to providing protection for the rights and interests of Ukraine during the settlement of the dispute between NJSC Naftogaz of Ukraine and PJSC Gazprom, and provided legal services related to the representation of Naftogaz in all relations with Italia Ukraina Gas S.r.l. (or its successors), including, but not limited to, the new arbitration proceedings on the claim of Italia Ukraina Gas S.r.l to NJSC Naftogaz of Ukraine and the enforcement of the arbitration award in favor of Italia Ukraina Gas S.p.a.

 Withers is a legal counsel to Ukraine in the Todini Construzioni Generali S.p.A. vs. State Road Agency of Ukraine case.
-The firm is Ukraine’s legal counsel in the ICSID case of City-State N.V., Praktyka Asset Management Company LLC, Crystal-Invest LLC, Prodiz LLC vs. Ukraine.
 It also provided legal services to protect the interests of Ukraine in the Olympic Entertainment Group AS vs. Ukraine case.